ZEEELab/ze3-lab-docs/onboarding/README.md

 ## MCard
 - You will need an MCard to get access to the building, surrounding campus buildings and the lab space.
-- The closest MCard service office is the Student Activites Center (link)
+- The closest MCard service office is the [Student Activites Center](https://finance.umich.edu/treasury/mcard/get-your-mcard/id-stations/mcard-center-student-activities-building)
-- You will need a photo ID and a filled out form (link)
+- You will need a photo ID and a filled out [form](https://finance.umich.edu/treasury/mcard/forms)
   - *Note*: You do not need a form if you are already past your hire date and your appoitment is in the system
 - A few minutes after your card is printed, you will have general access to some campus buildings.
 In order to get access to the lab space, have Luis email Linda your UMID number and request access.

 ## Parking Services
-- You will obtain your physical parking permit through the Parking Office (link)
+- You will obtain your physical parking permit through the [Parking Office](https://ltp.umich.edu/parking/permit-parking/)
 - Annual parking permits follow the university's fiscal year (ends June 30th).
 If you obtain a pass in the middle of the parking permit year, you will just pay the difference between your start date and June 30th.
 - The price of the parking pass will be taken monthly from your paycheck.
 If you are paid bi-weekly, the payment will be taken from your second paycheck every month.
 - Parking Permit Options